uva-responsibleai/fall-24/safety/mar-11.md

 # Methods

-(I think we should split up the methods into poisoning attacks and proposed defenses
+(I think we should split up the methods into poisoning attacks and proposed defenses)
 ## Attacks

+### Poisoning Attack against SVMs
+Sparse Vector Machines, or SVMs, are prime targets for poisoning attacks.
+In certain cases, even moving one point (a support vector) can entirely alter the behavior of the SVM.
+#### Threat Model

+#### Procedure
+* Step 1

 ## Defenses